vikdiesel/admin-one-laravel-dashboard/README.md

 ## Package info

-Built for Laravel 7.x (Laravel 5.8 and Laravel 6.x are also fine).
+Built for Laravel 7.x (can be used with Laravel 6.x).

 In case of errors, just manually merge package's `src/stubs` directory into your app's base directory and install npm dependencies listed in `src/AdminOnePreset.php`